Collateralized debt obligation: Crash

 In the summer of 2006, the Case–Shiller index of house prices peaked.
 In California, home prices had more than doubled since 2000 and median house prices in Los Angeles had risen to ten times the median annual income.
 To entice those with low and moderate income to sign up for mortgages, down payments and income documentation were often dispensed with and interest and principal payments were often deferred upon request.
 Journalist Michael Lewis gave as an example of unsustainable underwriting practices a loan in Bakersfield, California, where "a Mexican strawberry picker with an income of $14,000 and no English was lent every penny he needed to buy a house of $724,000".
 As two-year "teaser" mortgage rates—common with those that made home purchases like this possible—expired, mortgage payments skyrocketed.
 Refinancing to lower mortgage payment was no longer available since it depended on rising home prices.
 Mezzanine tranches started to lose value in 2007; by mid year AA tranches were worth only 70 cents on the dollar.
 By October triple-A tranches had started to fall.
 Regional diversification notwithstanding, the mortgage backed securities turned out to be highly correlated.

-Big CDO arrangers like Citigroup, Merrill Lynch and UBS experienced some of the biggest losses, as did financial guaranteers such as AIG, Ambac, MBIA.
+Big CDO arrangers like Citigroup, Merrill Lynch and UBS experienced some of the biggest losses, as did financial guarantors such as AIG, Ambac, MBIA.

 An early indicator of the crisis came in July 2007 when rating agencies made unprecedented mass downgrades of mortgage-related securities (by the end of 2008 91% of CDO securities were downgraded), and two highly leveraged Bear Stearns hedge funds holding MBSs and CDOs collapsed.
 Investors were informed by Bear Stearns that they would get little if any of their money back.

 In October and November the CEOs of Merrill Lynch and Citigroup resigned after reporting multibillion-dollar losses and CDO downgrades.
 As the global market for CDOs dried up the new issue pipeline for CDOs slowed significantly, and what CDO issuance there was usually in the form of collateralized loan obligations backed by middle-market or leveraged bank loans, rather than home mortgage ABS.
 The CDO collapse hurt mortgage credit available to homeowners since the bigger MBS market depended on CDO purchases of mezzanine tranches.

 While non-prime mortgage defaults affected all securities backed by mortgages, CDOs were especially hard hit.
 More than half—$300 billion worth—of tranches issued in 2005, 2006, and 2007 rated most safe (triple-A) by rating agencies, were either downgraded to junk status or lost principal by 2009.
 In comparison, only small fractions of triple-A tranches of Alt-A or subprime mortgage-backed securities suffered the same fate.
 (See the Impaired Securities chart.)

 Collateralized debt obligations also made up over half ($542 billion) of the nearly trillion dollars in losses suffered by financial institutions from 2007 to early 2009.